RandellBrianKnight/RandellBrianKnight/README.md

 - 🎓 **Advanced Cybersecurity Certificate** from the University of Phoenix
 - ✔️ I'm Familiar with Windows, MacOS, RHEL, Arch, Fedora, Ubuntu, and OpenSUSE Linux
 - 👉 Currently using PeppermintOS-Devuan with XFCE for my production workstation
-- 🖥️ Having fun distro-hopping Linux
+- 🖥️ Having fun distro-hopping Linux using Ventoy on USB drive
 - 🌱 Lifelong learner who enjoys "all things tech"
 - 📦 Open-source enthusiast! 🎉
 - 🌄 Fun fact about me: I love to travel, and went all over the world while in the military